sbalanchickoo/Plutus/readme.md

 # Plutus
+This repo is named after the Greek god.

 ## Introduction

-This solution is named Plutus, a Greek god.
 This solution and repository contains projects required for Business Account tracking.

 ## Process